Nasality: the wrong idea of voice placement

 Yep.

 The clear vowel has lots of /i/ like buzz, which can be confused with nasality.
 As such, the nasal singer has the wrong idea of voice placement.
-The different is between singing in the nose and singing through the face; between the voice feeling nasal and sounding nasal.
-You are on the right tack when the voice feels buzzy, yet sounds very, very clear.
+The difference is between singing in the nose and singing through the face, between the voice feeling and sounding nasal.
+You are on the right track when the voice feels buzzy, yet it sounds very clear.

 Where does one hear a clear vowel?
-At the upper lip, the so-called Center of Singing, where bone (buzz) and air (clear) conduction meet.
+The so-called Center of Singing is at the upper lip, where bone (buzz) and air (clear) conduction meet.

 Illustration from Lilli Lehmann's "How to Sing."